 stem Management

 Service Tag Displays the Service Tag of the system.

 Asset Tag Create a system Asset Tag.

 AC Behavior

 Wake on AC Enable or disable the wake on AC option.

 By default, the option is disabled.

+Wake on LAN

+Wake on LAN Enable or disable the system to power on by special LAN signals when it receives a wakeup signal from the WLAN.

+By default, the Disabled option is selected.

 Auto on Time Enable to set the system to turn on automatically every day or on a preselected date and time.
 This option can be configured only if the Auto On Time is set to Everyday, Weekdays, or Selected Days.

 By default, the option is disabled.

+Intel AMT Capability

+Enable Intel AMT Capability By default Restrict Preboot Access option is enabled.

+Diagnostics

+Operating system Agent Requests By default operating system Agent Requests option is enabled.

+Power-on-Self-Test Automatic Recovery

+Power-on-Self-Test Automatic Recovery By default Power-on-Self-Test Automatic Recovery option is enabled.